 The viewpoint on the walking track can be seen at top right.

 Wainamu FallsThe Mokoroa Stream joins the Waitakere River just inland from Bethells Beach.
-On the southern side of the river, the Waiti Stream flows in, flanked by a stretch of sand dunes.
+On the eastern side of the river, the Waiti Stream flows in, flanked by a stretch of sand dunes.
 At the upper end of the dunes, the Wainamu Stream joins, flowing down from Lake Wainamu, which is held back by the dunes.
 (The walk up the sandy bed of the Waiti-Wainamu streams to the lake, and back over the dunes is a pleasant excursion.
 In summer, many people swim in the lake from the dune side).

 Just above the lake are a series of small cascades and falls, of which this is the first and highest.